daiqile96/OTTERS/README.md

 Notes:

-- The PRS-CS implemented in OTTERS was based on the [PRS-CS software](https://github.com/getian107/PRScs) but prioritized for TWAS.
-In OTTERS-PRS-CS, we use [tabix](http://www.htslib.org/doc/tabix.html) tool to efficiently extract the summary statistics and the LD reference for each target gene and allow parallel computation for multiple genes.
-For P+T, SDPR, and lassosum, currently we provide the manual of using [PLINK 1.9](https://www.cog-genomics.org/plink), [lassosum](https://github.com/tshmak/lassosum), and [SDPR](https://github.com/eldronzhou/SDPR) to train eQTL weights.
-The python script prioritizing these softwares for TWAS will be available soon.
-We appreciate the authors of these softwares.
+- The PRS-CS, SDPR, and lassosum implemented in OTTERS are based on [PRS-CS software](https://github.com/getian107/PRScs), [lassosum R package](https://github.com/tshmak/lassosum), and [SDPR software](https://github.com/eldronzhou/SDPR).
+We really appreciate the authors of these softwares.

 - When run ***SDPR*** and ***PRS-CS***, please use the following commands to prevent automatically using  all available cores on a compute node: